st129351/HomeAssignments/Assignment4/README.md

 st129351@student.spbu.ru

 ## Description
-Assingment3
+Assingment4
-class hierarchy transformers and tests for each file
+class hierarchy transformers with overloads for "transformers"-files and tests for each file

 # Build